- Intense hunger

 - take too much alcohol or take alcohol on an empty stomach-alcohol can cause hypos for up to 16 hours

-- are in a hot environment e.g on holiday or while in a hot bath
+- are in a hot environment e.g on holiday, hot bath

 How to treat a hypo